Footprints of the Kitaev spin liquid in the Fano lineshapes of the Raman active optical phonons: Abstract

 \section{Abstract}

-We develop a theoretical description of the Raman spectroscopy in the spin-phonon coupled Kitaev system and show that it can provide intriguing observable signatures of fractionalized excitations characteristic of the underlying spin liquid phase.
-In particular, we obtain the explicit form of the phonon modes and construct the coupling Hamiltonians based on $D_{3d}$ symmetry.
+We develop a theoretical description of the Raman spectroscopy in the spin-phonon coupled Kitaev system and show that it can provide observable signatures of fractionalized excitations characteristic of the underlying spin liquid phase.
+In particular, we obtain the explicit form of the phonon modes and construct the coupling Hamiltonian based on the $D_{3d}$ symmetry.
 We then systematically compute the Raman intensity and show that the spin-phonon coupling renormalizes phonon propagators and generates the salient Fano linshape.
 We find that the temperature evolution of the Fano lineshape displays two crossovers, and the low temperature crossover shows pronounced magnetic field dependence.
 We thus identify the observable effect of the Majorana fermions and the $Z_2$ gauge fluxes encoded in the Fano lineshape.
-Our results explain several phonon Raman scattering experiments in the candidate material $\alpha$-RuCl$_3$.
+Our results are consistent with the phonon Raman scattering experiments in the candidate material $\alpha\tx{-RuCl}_3$.

 {\em Introduction.--} Raman spectroscopy has proven to be a sensitive experimental probe to study the ground state properties and the dynamics of various strongly correlated systems \cite{Devereaux2007}.
 For magnetic insulators, Raman process couples to the dynamically induced electron-hole pair, that connects to the low-energy magnetic states.
 In magnetically ordered states, the magnetic Raman response shows polarization-dependent peak structure, arising predominantly from one- and two-magnon excitations \cite{Fleury1968,Shastry1990,Chubukov1995,Perkins2008,Perkins2013,Yang2021}.
 In quantum spin liquid (QSL) phase, the Raman spectrum of such low-energy states reveals characteristic low-energy continua, which are fundamentally different from the dispersive collective modes in ordered states.
 These continua reflect the fractionalization of spins, a hallmark of QSL \cite{Ko2010,Knolle2014,Perreault2015,Brent2016-short,Brent2016-long,Nasu2016,Rousochatzakis2019,Fu2017,Metavitsiadis2021}.